-By the late 1900s, New York City was the garbage capital of the world.
+By the late 1800s, New York City was the garbage capital of the world.
 Refuse, food scraps, and much worse littered the streets.
 Poor sanitation was causing illness and disease at alarming rates.
-Enter George Waring, Jr., a Civil War colonel who had already made a name for himself by implementing a ground-breaking sewage system in Memphis, Tennessee.
+Enter George Waring Jr., a Civil War colonel who had already made a name for himself by implementing a groundbreaking sewage system in Memphis, Tennessee.

 William Booth, Founder of the Salvation Army’s Salvage Brigade (1897)

 Around the same time, William Booth, the founder of the Salvation Army, was looking for a way to help rag dealers improve their reputation.
 These entrepreneurs had always been an important part of a society that tried to reuse every item possible.
 Over time, though, people started to associate the job itself with a filthy, predatory lifestyle.

 Determined to change that, Booth began hiring people to work in the “Salvation Brigade.”
 He offered poor men the chance to receive food and housing in exchange for gathering rags, scrap paper, and other items people no longer wanted.
 Eventually, this system gave us modern thrift stores, where charities sell used items to raise funds.
 Today, there are more than 25,000 thrift stores and resale shops in the United States alone, finding new owners for items that might otherwise wind up in landfills.

 Gary Anderson, Designer of the Recycling Logo (1970)